Coconut Curry Soup

 Do I really just need one pot for this recipe?

-This vibrant curry noodle soup comes together so easily and just like the street vendors in Thailand, all you need is one pot!
-You can have this simmering in the oven any day of the week or bust it out for friends and family.
-Trust me, even the most timid currygoer will enjoy this noodle bowl.
+This vibrant curry noodle soup comes together so easily, and just like the street vendors in Thailand, all you need is one pot!
+You can have this simmering in the oven any day of the week, or you can bust it out for friends and family.
+Trust me, even the most timid curry-goer will enjoy this noodle bowl.

 Is this coconut curry soup spicy?

-It does have a bit of a kick to it.
-Go for less red curry paste and chili flakes if you like it less spicy.
+It does have a bit of a kick.
+If you like it less spicy, use less red curry paste and chili flakes.

 5 from 1 vote